mindlabco/PowerAppsAndFlow/README.md

 # PowerAppsAndFlow
-Download the zip file and follow the steps from Upload package.docx file
+Download the LeaveRequestManagement_20181003094938.zip file and follow the steps from Upload package.docx file